chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.37 =
+* Added loopScope attribute to apr shortcode to reference parent loops
+* Added ability to loop and reference attachment fields with apr and apr_loop

 = 1.1.36 =
 * Improve availability of sort options (thanks @frederickjansen)